DEMONEROSSO

 • Motorcycle suits with airbags incorporate the D-air® Racing system, designed for track riding, which covers the shoulder and collarbone area.
 It’s no secret that, especially before the Dainese airbag was introduced, a fractured collarbone was one of the cost common injuries among professional riders.

-• Motorcycle jackets and vests with airbags, on the other hand, incorporate D-air® Road, which was created specifically for road riding – the airbag covers the areas most commonly prone to impact in that context.
+• Motorcycle vests with airbags, on the other hand, incorporate D-air® Road, which was created specifically for road riding – the airbag covers the areas most commonly prone to impact in that context.
 Above all, there are the chest and back.
 The classic road accident is the rear-end collision, or at any rate a head-on collision.
 In many cases the rider’s chest collides with the handlebar of the bike itself.
 That’s why the D-air® road system is right where you need it on the road.

 What makes up the D-air® motorcycle airbag?